DataDog/integrations-core/php_fpm/README.md

 See [metadata.csv][5] for a list of metrics provided by this check.

 ### Events
-The PHP-FPM check does not include any event at this time.
+The PHP-FPM check does not include any events at this time.

 ### Service Checks